 The New York based firm, The Cullman & Kravis founded in 1984 by Elissa Cullman and the late Hedi Kravis, has been listed in the 2017 AD 100 Best Interior Designers.
-Often called upon to design around superb collections of fine art antiques and English-inspired, has been dubbed a “Dean of American Design” by AD.
+Often called upon to design around superb collections of fine art antiques and English-inspired, has been dubbed a “Dean of American Design” by Architectural Digest magazine.

 Elissa Cullman is influenced by Italian architect Andrea Palladio and American decorators Albert Hadley and Mark Hampton.
 Their goal is to use antiques of all periods and origins alongside modern artworks, custom made furniture, and exceptional textiles to create dynamic interiors that are complex and layered-always comfortable and never overly formal.
 The art influence is notorious, Elissa is a strong proponent of the arts, she is currently a member of the Museum of Modern Art’s Contemporary council and the Metropolitan Museum’s Visiting Committee on Objects and Conservation.
 She sits on the boards of the Film Society of Lincoln Center and Friends of Florence.

 The firm Interior Design projects comprises Interiors of homes by Robert A.M.
 Stern, Oscar Shamamian, and Thomas A. Kligerman; the renovation of Holly Hill, Brooke Astor’s former Westchester, New York. including the CEOs of major corporations, and celebrities like Oprah Winfrey and Candice Bergen.

 Kips Bay Showhouse is perfectly suited to the sensational 19th century architecture of McKim, Mead and White‘s Villard Houses.
 The sophisticated riff on complementary colors blue and orange is sheer perfection and speaks to the cultivated aesthetic Ellie Cullman is famous for.